Learning-augmented count-min sketches via Bayesian nonparametrics: A ``Bayesian" derivation of the CMS-DP

-for any $m\geq1$.
-The DP prior is the sole discrete nonparametric prior whose predictive distribution is such that i) the probability that $X_{m+1}$ belongs to $\mathbf{v}_{0}$ does not depend on $X_{1:m}$; ii) the probability that $X_{m+1}$ belongs to $\mathbf{v}_{r}$ depends on $X_{1:m}$ only through the statistic $M_{r,m}$.
-See \citet{Bac(17)} for a detailed account.
+for $m\geq1$.
+The DP prior is characterized as the sole (discrete) nonparametric prior for which: i) the conditional probability that $X_{m+1}$ belongs to $\mathbf{v}_{0}$, given $X_{1:m}$, depends on $X_{1:m}$ only through $m$; ii) the conditional probability that $X_{m+1}$ belongs to $\mathbf{v}_{l}$, given $X_{1:m}$, depends on $X_{1:m}$ only through $m$ and $M_{l,m}$.
+Such a characterization is typically referred to as the ``sufficientness" postulate of the DP \citep{Reg(78),Zab(97),Bac(17)}.